un1v3rse/U13Log/README.md

 ## Documentation

-Documentation uses appledoc, available [here](https://github.com/tomaz/appledoc)
+Documentation requires installation of [appledoc](https://github.com/tomaz/appledoc)

 On your command line, from the root of the project, run: